jeremySrgt/mini-modern-data-stack/README.md

 ansible-playbook --private-key ../dev-keypair -i inventories/dev/aws_ec2.yml playbooks/metabase_playbook.yml
 ```

-Note that, by default, ansible will look for instance in eu-west-3 region, if you are deploying on another region set the AWS_REGION env in your terminal session, for example : `export AWS_REGION=eu-central-1`
+> Note that, by default, ansible will look for instance in eu-west-3 region, if you are deploying on another region set the AWS_REGION env in your terminal session, for example : `export AWS_REGION=eu-central-1`

-If everything worked well, you should now have a complete mini data stack running on AWS, that can sync data from sources to your warehouse, run dbt and python transformation and visualize data thanks to Metabase !
+🎉 If everything worked well, you should now have a complete mini data stack running on AWS, that can sync data from sources to your warehouse, run dbt and python transformation and visualize data thanks to Metabase !

 ## Accessing Airbyte and Metabase
-Airbyte and Metabase are quite sensible instance because manage your company's data.
+Airbyte and Metabase are quite sensible instances because they have access to your company's data.
 That is why they are not exposed to the internet for security reason.
 To access them you need something similar to an SSH tunnel to forward port.

-Since we are using AWS securely connect to our instance with the aws ssm plugin, we will execute a command to run a port forwarding session to access our instances.
+Since we are using AWS Session Manager to manage our instance, we can securely connect to them with the aws ssm plugin.
+We just need the instance ID (pulumi returned it as an output after the deployment)

+To start a port forwarding session :
 ```bash
 aws ssm start-session --target <airbyte_instance_id> --document-name AWS-StartPortForwardingSession --parameters '{"portNumber":["8000"],"localPortNumber":["8000"]}'
 ```

-Now you should be able to acces airbyte on http://localhost:8000/
+Now you should be able to acces Airbyte on http://localhost:8000/

-do the same for Metabase, but replace the port number to 3000
+Do the same for Metabase, but replace the port number with 3000

-Don't close the aws ssm session until you are done with your instance
+> Don't close the aws ssm session until you are done working on the instance

 ## Monthly cost
+*This estimate is based on eu-west-3 region with 10 ECS task running for 5 minutes each day, 1To of Go processed and all the default instance type, without taking any free tier into account*

+**152.2$/month**

+*EC2 cost = 51$/month*

+*RDS cost = 15$/month*

+*Fargate task cost = 0.20$/month*

+*NAT Gateway = 86$/month*

+## Warning
+You should know that with this deployment, Airbyte and Metabase don't have a database setup to store their configuration and all user data.
+The only storage they have is the volume attached to their instance.
+It means that if you created Questions and Dashboard with Metabase, and connection with Airbyte they could be lost if the volume is destroyed.

+To prevent any unintended deletion of Metabase and Airbyte data, voulme associated with their instances are kept even if you destroy the Pulumi stack

 ## Enhancements
 Here is a list of enhancement to be made, either to follow engineering best practices or to make the stack more scalable